Bartzi/stn-ocr/README.md

 # Towards Semi-Supervised End-to-End Scene Text Recognition

-This repository contains the code for the paper: (Insert Name here)[]
+This repository contains the code for the paper: TODO

 # Structure of the repository